For students aged 16-18, ORA offers the Oxford Enterprise Programme.

 - Course memento photos

 - ORA notebook

 Oxford Royale Academy’s summer programmes are designed with the academic rigour of their prestigious environment firmly in mind.
 Students studying ORA’s Introduction to Enterprise programme will live and study in the historic city of Oxford, providing them with a unique opportunity to discover the atmosphere and architecture of its world-renowned university buildings.
-This course is residential in Jowett Walk and St Hugh’s College.
+This course is residential in Jowett Walk and Lady Margaret Hall.
 Jowett Walk is an annexe of Balliol College.
 This comfortable, modern accommodation is located a mere five minutes’ walk from the city centre, and includes excellent sports facilities.
-St Hugh’s College is located in leafy North Oxford.
-Its architecture is largely traditional with some newer buildings, and it is best known for its spacious and flowering gardens.
+Lady Margaret Hall is a constituent College of the University of Oxford.
+It is located on the River Cherwell and best known for its elegant architecture and spacious gardens.

 The safety and security of our students is ORA’s top priority.
 All of the venues at which our courses take place are safe, secure environments, which are perfect for our students.
 Each venue is staffed 24 hours a day, 7 days a week – Oxford Royale Academy’s comprehensively trained team of campus staff are always on hand.
 If you join us this summer, you will see the following members of staff on your campus:

 Lessons on the Introduction to Enterprise programme will take place either in teaching rooms on the same site as the accommodation, or at nearby venues in the city of Oxford.
 Students who are required to travel to alternative venues are escorted by Counsellors on the first day, so they know how to get there safely and on time.